Yield (engineering): Theoretical yield strength

 The theoretical yield strength of a perfect crystal is much higher than the observed stress at the initiation of plastic flow.

 That experimentally measured yield strength is significantly lower than the expected theoretical value can be explained by the presence of dislocations and defects in the materials.
 Indeed, whiskers with perfect single crystal structure and defect-free surfaces have been shown to demonstrate yield stress approaching the theoretical value.
 For example, nanowhiskers of copper were shown to undergo brittle fracture at 1 GPa, a value much higher than the strength of bulk copper and approaching the theoretical value.

 The theoretical yield strength can be estimated by considering the process of yield at the atomic level.
-In a perfect crystal, shearing results in the displacement of an entire plane of atoms by one interatomic separation distance, b, relative to the plane below.
+In a perfect crystal, shearing results in the displacement of an entire plane of atoms by one interatomic separation distance, b (typically measured in Bohr radii, so care must be taken with units), relative to the plane below.
 In order for the atoms to move, considerable force must be applied to overcome the lattice energy and move the atoms in the top plane over the lower atoms and into a new lattice site.
 The applied stress to overcome the resistance of a perfect lattice to shear is the theoretical yield strength, τ_{max}.

 The stress displacement curve of a plane of atoms varies sinusoidally as stress peaks when an atom is forced over the atom below and then falls as the atom slides into the next lattice point.